UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 We obtained the dataset from [JK-Future](https://github.com/JK-Future-GitHub/NBA_MVP), who originally scraped the data from Basketball-Reference via automated HTML parsing.
 The dataset contains statistics for National Basketball Association (NBA) players relevant to determining the Most Valuable Player (MVP) in a season and has 7,329 entries with 53 columns.
 The dataset is significant in its breadth and depth of coverage.

-The dataset is stored in `mvp_data.csv`, which we load into `DataCleaning_EDA.ipynb` and perform data cleaning and aggregation.
+We store the dataset in [mvp_data.csv](https://github.com/WD-Scott/DS5110_Project/blob/main/Data%20Files/mvp_data.csv) and load it into [DataCleaning_EDA.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/DataCleaning_EDA.ipynb), where we perform data cleaning and aggregation.

 <details>
-<summary><strong>Click here to view how we cleaned the data</strong></summary>
+<summary><strong>Click here for details about how we cleaned the data</strong></summary>

 * Fill missing values for the Rank, mvp_share, and Trp Dbl (Triple Double) columns
 * Normalize the Trp Dbl column by dividing it by G (the total number of games played in a given season)
 * Convert G (Games) and Season columns to integer data type
-* Filter the entire data frame (df) to include only players that meet the 40-game requirement necessary to be considered for the MVP award
+* Filter the entire data frame `(df)` to include only players that meet the 40-game requirement necessary to be considered for the MVP award
 * Create the Rk_Conf (Conference Ranking) column – calculate conference rankings for each season based on W (the number of wins), then re-rank the conference rankings within each season and conference group
-* Save the edited data frame thus far to `mvp_data_edit.csv` (we use this in `Test.ipynb` to merge predicted values with actual and compare results)
+* Save the edited data frame thus far to [mvp_data_edit.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/mvp_data_edit.csv) (we use this in [Test.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Test.ipynb) to merge predicted values with actual and compare results)
 * Drop the Conference and W (Wins) columns
-* Create a separate data frame (df_last) with the data for the most recent five seasons (2018–22), which we use to test our final model and index in `Test.ipynb`
+* Create a separate data frame `(df_last)` with the data for the most recent five seasons (2018–22), which we use to test our final model and index
 * Check for missing values: We found many missing values for seasons before 1980; for example, 3P (Three-pointers) were not introduced in the NBA until 1979–80, and there are a lot of missing values before then, so we drop any season before 1980
-* Save df and df_last to comma-separated Excel files
+* Save `df` and `df_last` to comma-separated Excel files
 </details>

-We discuss some additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.
+We discuss additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.

-The values we seek to predict are in the `mvp_share` column, which represents the result of the MVP voting for each season.
+The values we seek to predict are in the mvp_share column, which represents the MVP voting result for each season.

 ## Experimental Design

 <details>
-<summary><strong>Click here to view our hardware and compute details</strong></summary>
+<summary><strong>Click here for details about our hardware and compute resources</strong></summary>

-We use Rivanna – the University of Virginia’s High-Performance Computing (HPC) system – with the following hardware details:
+We use Rivanna – the University of Virginia's High-Performance Computing (HPC) system – with the following hardware details:

 - **System**: Linux
 - **Release**: 4.18.0-425.10.1.el8_7.x86_64